Linear regression without scikit-learn#

 The body mass for a flipper length of 180 mm is 7200 g and 7240 g for a flipper length of 181 mm

 We can also see that we have a parameter intercept_body_mass in our model.
 This parameter corresponds to the value on the y-axis if flipper_length=0 (which in our case is only a mathematical consideration, as in our data, the value of flipper_length only goes from 170mm to 230mm).
 This y-value when x=0 is called the y-intercept.
-If intercept_body_mass is 0, the curve will pass through the origin:
+If intercept_body_mass is 0, the curve passes through the origin:

 weight_flipper_length = 25